Glyphack/Glyphack/content/blog/a-better-keyboard.md

               }
 ```

-**Not Only Speed but ergonomics**
+## Not Only Speed but ergonomics

-These customizations help with removing uncomfortable keys you need to press.
+These customization help with removing uncomfortable keys you need to press.
 The benefits are immediate - less strain on your fingers and wrists due to reduced movement, and a mind unburdened from managing mundane tasks like locating the Terminal window.

-Thank you for taking the time to read this post.
-I hope it has inspired you to explore the potential of your tools and consider making your tools.